mondaycom/welcome-apps/apps/kitchen-sink/README.md

 # new info:
 Kitchen sink app.
 Some stuff to know:

-## How to start it
+## Start app in dev mode

-1. Run `nvm use` – this app uses node 14
+1. Run `nvm use` – this app uses node 18
 2. Run `npm install` then `npm run start`
-3. Open `localhost:4040` to see your ngrok url
-4. Paste ngrok URL into a board view
+3. Paste monday tunnel URL into the feature you want

 ## Build app